Ed LaDou: Pizza

 LaDou was working as a chef at several restaurants in San Francisco by the mid-1970s, including at Frankie, Johnnie & Luigi Too! in San Francisco, and restaurant Ecco in Palo Alto.
 He gained a reputation as an experimental pizza maker, which often made him popular with his customers, but sometimes clashed with the ideas of the owners of the restaurants in which he worked.
 LaDou was working at a restaurant called Prego, when he was discovered by chef Wolfgang Puck, who was eating at the restaurant.
 Puck ordered one of LaDou's pizzas, which was topped with ricotta cheese, red peppers, pâté and mustard and immediately offered him a job at his Spago restaurant in Los Angeles, which at the time was not open yet.

 Spago

 Spago opened in January 1982 with LaDou as its first pizza chef.
 Puck allowed La Dou to choose his own toppings and recipes.
 The original menu included pizzas topped with duck sausage or smoked salmon.
-LaDou later remarked in an interview about his move to Spago's, "It was like being an artist who'd worked with 10 colors all of his life and then got to use 300."
+LaDou later remarked in an interview about his move to Spago, "It was like being an artist who'd worked with 10 colors all of his life and then got to use 300."
 LaDou's pizzas were highly popular, making reservations at Spago very hard to get.